Source code for colour.temperature.hernandez1999

 =====================================================================

-Defines the *Hernandez-Andres et al. (1999)* correlated colour temperature
+Define *Hernandez-Andres et al. (1999)* correlated colour temperature

-- :func:`colour.temperature.xy_to_CCT_Hernandez1999`: Correlated colour
+- :func:`colour.temperature.xy_to_CCT_Hernandez1999`: Compute correlated

 coordinates using *Hernandez-Andres, Lee and Romero (1999)* method.

-- :func:`colour.temperature.CCT_to_xy_Hernandez1999`: *CIE xy* chromaticity
+- :func:`colour.temperature.CCT_to_xy_Hernandez1999`: Compute *CIE xy*

-coordinates computation of given correlated colour temperature
+chromaticity coordinates from specified correlated colour temperature

 :math:`T_{cp}` using *Hernandez-Andres, Lee and Romero (1999)* method.